 Funded by Ontario's 14 LHINs, the Rehabilitative Care Alliance (RCA) works with partners across the province to strengthen and standardize rehabilitative care in Ontario through:

 • increased integration of best practices across the care continuum.

 Our initiatives support the ongoing efforts of LHINs and health service providers to enhance outcomes for people receiving rehabilitative care while using health system resources more efficiently and effectively.

 RCA work is guided by available evidence and data and by the active participation of LHINs, rehabilitative care providers, subject matter experts and patient and family representatives.

-RCA initiatives align with Ontario's health system objectives and other province-wide initiatives including Patients First, Health Service Funding Reform and Quality-Based Procedures.
+RCA initiatives align with Ontario's health system objectives and other province-wide initiatives including Ontario Health Teams and connected care.

-The Rehabilitative Care Alliance was established by the LHINs in 2013 with a two-year mandate.
+The Rehabilitative Care Alliance was established by the LHINs in 2013.
 In our first two years, we worked with stakeholders across the province to develop recommendations to improve rehabilitative care.
-(See our summary report from Mandate I.) We also developed the tools and resources required by LHINs and health service providers to implement those recommendations.
+We also developed the tools and resources required by LHINs and health service providers to implement those recommendations.